S4.4 - PZ Tables as Federated Datasets

 • Register new data release (DR) on the IDAC data management system (initial metadata).

 • Start data transfer: download LSST Objects Catalog files from LSST Data Access Center (DAC) to LIneA's Data Transfer Node in DMZ.
-The following steps are done continuously as new chunks of data arrive.

 • Save Objects Catalog files on Lustre T1.